TAP-GGC/Pixel8/README.md

 ## Project Description
-<b>Pixel Arcade</b> is an interactive 2D arcade game that will teach about the basics of binary through the 3 mini-games on display.  <br>
+<b>Pixel Arcade</b> is an interactive 2D game that will instruct students about the basics of binary and was built using Unity.
+Binary is the basis of how computers, photo editing, RGB, audio, and many other technologies work, which is why we wanted to get students familiar with it early on.
+Participants will play a tutorial and then 3 mini-games.

 <p align = "left">
   <img alt="" src = "https://github.com/TAP-GGC/Pixel8/blob/main/media/logos/Binary_Maze_Light_Mode-removebg-preview.png"  height="120">
 </p>
 <b>Binary Maze</b> – A 3-level game where the user goes through a maze and must answer all the questions before moving on to the next level.

-The 1st level will go over a base power of 2, 2nd level will go over 4-bit, and the last level will go over 8-bit. <br>
+* The 1st level will go over a base power of 2
+* The 2nd level will go over 4-bit
+* The 3rd level will go over 8-bit.
 <p align = "left">
   <img alt="" src = "https://github.com/TAP-GGC/Pixel8/blob/main/media/logos/Planet%2001000010%20Transparent.png"  height="120">
 </p>